GaneshJainarain/CarPricePredictionML/README.md

 - A two-dimensional array with the inputs (x)
 - A one-dimensional array with the outputs (y)

+`options` are the optional keyword arguments that you can use to get desired behavior:

+- `train_size` is the number that defines the size of the training set.
+If you provide a float, then it must be between 0.0 and 1.0 and will define the share of the dataset used for testing.
+If you provide an int, then it will represent the total number of the training samples.
+The default value is None.

+- `test_size` is the number that defines the size of the test set.
+It’s very similar to train_size.
+You should provide either train_size or test_size.
+If neither is given, then the default share of the dataset that will be used for testing is 0.25, or 25 percent.

+- `random_state` is the object that controls randomization during splitting.
+It can be either an int or an instance of RandomState.
+The default value is None.

+- `shuffle` is the Boolean object (True by default) that determines whether to shuffle the dataset before applying the split.

+- `stratify` is an array-like object that, if not None, determines how to use a stratified split.

+Given two sequences, like x and y here, train_test_split() performs the split and returns four sequences (in this case NumPy arrays) in this order:

+- `x_train:` The training part of the first sequence (x)
+- `x_test:` The test part of the first sequence (x)
+- `y_train:` The training part of the second sequence (y)
+- `y_test:` The test part of the second sequence (y)

 ### Bootstrapping

 `Bootstrapping` is the process of randomly sampling subsets of a dataset over a given number of iterations and a given number of variables.
 These results are then averaged together to obtain a more powerful result.
 Bootstrapping is an example of an applied ensemble model.